History (HIS)

 Pre-requisite(s): Nine semester hours of history or consent of instructor

-Major topics in French history from Waterloo to the present day, including the Bourbon Restoration, the revolutions of 1830 and 1848, the Second Empire, republicanism, colonialism, the world wars, and Gaullism.
+An in-depth exploration of the debates and conflicts over the concept of national identity in France from Waterloo to the present day.
+Emphasis on shifting conceptions of the "nation" in the Bourbon Restoration, the revolutions of 1830 and 1848, the Second Empire, republicanism, imperialism, the world wars, Gaullism, and the inception of the European Union.

 HIS 4345 Britain in the Nineteenth Century (3)